-- The generic B-tree secondary-access method A new operator class can provide an additional sort order for all data types that the B-tree index can handle. - Any user-defined secondary-access methods A new operator class can provide additional functionality to the strategy functions of the operator class.
+- The generic B-tree secondary-access method A new operator class can provide an additional sort order for all data types that the B-tree index can handle. - · Any user-defined secondary-access methods A new operator class can provide additional functionality to the strategy functions of the operator class.

-Creating a New B-Tree Operator Class
+Creating a new B-tree operator class

 To traverse the index structure, the generic B-tree index uses the sequence that the relational operators define.
 By default, a B-tree uses the lexicographical sequence of data because the default operator class, btree\ops, contains the relational-operator functions.
-(For more information on this sequence, see "Changing the Sort Order" on page 11-7.)
+(For more information about this sequence, see "Change the sort order" on page 11-6.)
 For a generic B-tree to use a different sequence for its index values, you can create a new operator class for the btree secondary-access method.
 You can then specify the new operator class when you define an index on that data type.